MicrosoftDocs/visualstudio-docs/docs/test/how-to-configure-load-tests-to-collect-full-details.md

 ms.prod: visual-studio-dev15
 ms.technology: vs-ide-test
 ---
-# How to: Configure Load Tests to Collect Full Details to Enable Virtual User Activity in Test Results
+# How to: Configure load tests to collect full details to enable virtual user activity in test results

-To use the Virtual User Activity Chart for your load test, you must configure your load test to collect full details.
+To use the **Virtual User Activity Chart** for your load test, you must configure your load test to collect full details.
 To configure the load test to do this, select the **All Individual Details** setting for the **Timing Details Storage** property associated with your load test.
 In this mode your load test will collect detailed information about every test, page, and transaction.

  If you are upgrading a project from a previous version of Visual Studio load test, use the steps in the following procedure to enable full detail collection.